solspace/strapi-plugin-imagiterate/README.md

 This plugin is optimized for and currently uses the AI image editing service provider [Replicate](https://replicate.com/).

 - **Required:** A valid Replicate API token with valid billing credits attached to it.
-- **Required:** Appropriate permissions on the Imagiterate Strapi plugin API endpoints.

 ## Configuration